-In the event of a loss of an Asset Held in Custody, the Custodian shall return a financial instrument of the same type or the corresponding amount to the SICAV without undue delay, unless such loss results from an external event beyond the reasonable control of the Custodian the consequences of which would have been unavoidable despite all reasonable efforts to avoid them.
-Under the Law of 2010, where the law of a third country requires that certain financial instruments of the SICAV be held by a local entity and there is no local entity in that third country that is subject to effective prudential regulation and supervision (including capital requirements), the delegation of the tasks of custody of these financial instruments to such a local entity is subject to (i) an instruction by the SICAV to the Custodian to delegate the custody of these financial instruments to such a local entity, and (ii) on condition that the SICAV's investors are duly informed, prior to their investment, of the fact that such delegation is made necessary by the legal constraints of the legislation of the third country, as well as of the circumstances justifying the delegation and the risks inherent in such delegation.
-It is the responsibility of the SICAV and/or the Management Company to fulfil condition (ii) above, it being understood that the Custodian may validly refuse to accept the financial instruments concerned for safekeeping pending receipt of both the instruction referred to under (i) above and written confirmation from the SICAV and/or the Management Company that condition (ii) above has been fulfilled.
+In the event of a loss of an Asset Held in Custody, the Custodian shall return a financial instrument of the same type or the corresponding amount to the SICAV without undue delay, unless such loss results from an external event beyond the reasonable control of the Custodian the consequences of which would have been unavoidable despite all reasonable efforts to avoid them.Under the Law of 2010, where the law of a third country requires that certain financial instruments of the SICAV be held by a local entity and there is no local entity in that third country that is subject to effective prudential regulation and supervision (including capital requirements), the delegation of the tasks of custody of these financial instruments to such a local entity is subject to (i) an instruction by the SICAV to the Custodian to delegate the custody of these financial instruments to such a local entity, and (ii) on condition that the SICAV's investors are duly informed, prior to their investment, of the fact that such delegation is made necessary by the legal constraints of the legislation of the third country, as well as of the circumstances justifying the delegation and the risks inherent in such delegation.
+It is the responsibility of the SICAV and/or the Management Company to fulfil condition (ii) above, it being understood that the Custodian may validly refuse to accept the financial instruments concerned for safekeeping pending receipt of both the instruction referred to under (i) above has been fulfilled.